mcci-usb/Cricket/README.md

 * The MCCI USB Switch 2301 Type-A Connection Exerciser provides a four-to-one USB switch to automate interoperability tests for systems USB 3.2 gen1 or gen2.
 It uses the supplied Arduino-based controller and electronic switches to electrically plug and unplug any of the four different input ports.
 The Gen2-capable Type-B plug can be connected to either of two Type-A receptacles, to a Standard-A receptacle (USB 2.0 only), or a Micro-B receptacle (USB 2.0 only).
 The Type-A Gen2 receptacles support USB 3.2 (gen 1 and gen 2) and USB 2.0 (high speed, full speed and low-speed) devices.
 The Standard-A receptacle supports USB 2.0 devices. .
 For more information, see the product home page at www.mcci.com.

- **Link:** For more information, see the product home page at [MCCI Switch 2301 usb connection exerciser](https://mcci.com/usb/dev-tools/model-2301/).
+ **Link:** For more information, see the product home page at [MCCI USB Switch 2301](https://mcci.com/usb/dev-tools/model-2301/).

  ![Model2301](assets/Model2301.png)

  ## Release History
- - Head has the following changes
+- v2.6.1 is a patch release.
   - update the version tag [#75](https://github.com/mcci-usb/Cricket/commit/60b52983a71e6fd05813e7bd727a9ba21e261eb8)
 - v2.6.0 is a patch release.
   - Device search dialog goes blank until complete the search [#70](https://github.com/mcci-usb/Cricket/commit/7fe8957ab618dff0510e72076c24afb81a85fb51)